 Space Logistics and Infrastructure

 Impulse Space, founded by former SpaceX propulsion chief Tom Mueller, has attracted significant venture funding for its orbital transfer vehicles -- essentially space tugs that can move satellites between orbits after they are deployed by a launch vehicle.
-The company raised $150 million in a Series B round in 2024, reflecting investor conviction that last-mile delivery in space will become a critical service as the number of satellites in orbit continues to grow.
+After a $150 million Series B in 2024, Impulse closed a $300 million Series C in 2025 led by Linse Capital, reflecting investor conviction that last-mile delivery in space will become a critical service as the number of satellites in orbit continues to grow.

-Other companies in the space logistics category include Momentus (which went public via SPAC and has struggled), Atomos Space, and D-Orbit, which provides satellite deployment and deorbiting services.
+Other companies in the space logistics category include Starfish Space (which raised $100M+ Series B in early 2026 for its Otter satellite-servicing vehicle), Portal Space Systems ($50M Series A in 2026 for solar-thermal high-energy maneuvering), Atomos Space, and D-Orbit, which provides satellite deployment and deorbiting services.
+Momentus, an early SPAC entrant in this category, has struggled and remains a cautionary example.
 The infrastructure layer of the space economy -- the companies that provide services to other space companies -- is increasingly seen as a capital-efficient way to build durable businesses.

 Space Stations and Habitats